 This article has a simple, five-minute cool down to restore your muscles after a workout.
 If you can’t spare five minutes, take the parts you like most and shorten it.
 If you have longer than five minutes, check out these stretches you can add in.
 The more you make time for, the better you’ll feel.

-Pro tip: Making sure your running shoes right and aren’t worn out.
+Pro tip: Make sure your running shoes fit right and aren’t worn out.
 Visit your local running store for advice on proper fitting shoes that can help prevent soreness.

 This exercise will help keep your leg muscles, such as the hamstrings and quads from getting sore.
 To begin, we’re going to sit in our lowest squat position for one minute.
 Start with your feet a bit wider than hips’ width, toes pointing forward.